BMLN/authentication-stack/README.md

     keycloak.security-constraints[0].authRoles[0] = offline_access    //this is a default role
     keycloak.security-constraints[0].securityCollections[0].patterns[0] = <your/protected/endpoint>

-### and those endpoints will be only accessible if you provide a valid access token!
+#### and those endpoints are now only accessible if you provide a valid access token!